tristenseng/localink/README.md

 - (MongoDB) Creating a mongodb schema to organize things helped immensely for keeping the backend manageable and easy to modify.

 - (Express) Sessions are insecure.
 They should only be used for development and they should not go into a database.
-This goes again RESTful-ness.
+This goes against RESTful-ness.
 We should go with express-cookies next time.

 - (Overall) Starting with a solid foundation of code is paramount to having an application that is easy to work with.
 Spending the time to setup the basics correctly is worth it.